Jeunese/jeunese.github.io/docs/style-guide.md

 - Ensure the link looks different from regular text.
 - Include a hover state that communicates the link's interactivity.
 - Write a normal sentence and link the relevant words in it.
-- Don't include things like "Click here" on a link.
+- Don't include phrases like "Click here" on a link.

 ### Symbols